Assamita18/bash/README.md

 Calculator. -> Done.

-log access to a file.  ->   stat -x | grep Modify (OSX)
+log access to a file.  ->  Who did it?

-Log4j to slf4j
+Log4j to slf4j -> Done.

-look for a class in .jar
+look for a class in .jar -> Done.